 To discuss an appointment please call 01642 738738 or complete the enquiry form below.

-Please note: We can only accept enquiries between October and April.
+Please note: We only operate between October and April each year.

 Streetlaw raises awareness of the law for people in their everyday lives on the street and in their communities.
 It is an outreach programme carried out by Teesside University Law students who will present to schools, community groups and colleges or any other organisation on law, human rights, democracy, citizenship, consumer rights, and civil rights.
 The presentations can be tailored to the needs of individual group and the teaching is done using interactive teaching methodologies.
 This is a free service.

 The target audience will gain a better understanding of their rights and responsibilities in relation to the identified issue, to lessen their likeliness of developing legal problems and increase their likeliness to seek help where required.